-INWIT S.p.A. - Investor Relations Via Gaetano Negri, 1 - 20123 MILAN
+INWIT S.p.A. - Investor Relations

-E-mail: ir@inwit.it
+Largo Donegani n.
+2 - 20121 MILAN E-mail: ir@inwit.it

 13. SHAREHOLDERS' MEETINGS

 Pursuant to law, the shareholders entitled to attend the Meeting and to vote are those for whom the reference intermediary sent the Company specific communication certifying such right at the record date (seventh working day prior to the meeting first call).
 Those who are holders of shares only after such date will not be entitled to attend the Meeting and vote.